-COURSE TITLE: Entrepreneurship #185 GRADE LEVEL: 9 - 12
+COURSE TITLE: CCE Entrepreneurship #185 GRADE LEVEL: 11 - 12

-PREREQUISITE: Intro to Business, Business Management, NO. OF SEMESTERS: 2 or Accounting I
+PREREQUISITE: Intro to Business NO. OF SEMESTERS: 1

 COURSE DESCRIPTION: Entrepreneurs are the cornerstone of the American free enterprise system.
 Students will learn risk of ownership, what new trends affect small business, success for ideas, and role of technology in today's businesses.
 From this experience students will learn the importance of working as a team, value of cooperation, commitment and attitude when forming and maintaining a small business venture.